City-of-Helsinki/django-helusers/README.md

     # public signature keys from standard locations below this URL
     'ISSUER': 'https://api.hel.fi/sso'
     # The following can be used if you need certain OAuth2 scopes
     # for any functionality of the API.
-The request will the denied
+The request will be denied
     # if scopes starting with API_SCOPE_PREFIX are not present
     # in the token claims.
 Usually this is not needed, as checking
     # the audience is enough.